llm-bible/llm-bible.github.io/_publications/shin2021few.markdown

 bibkey: shin2021few
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2112.08696"}
-tags: ['Training Techniques', 'Model Architecture', 'Few-Shot', 'Reinforcement Learning', 'GPT', 'Prompting', 'Pre-Training']
+tags: ['Pre-Training', 'GPT', 'Model Architecture', 'Reinforcement Learning', 'Training Techniques', 'Few-Shot', 'Prompting']
 ---
 Large language models can perform semantic parsing with little training data, when prompted with in-context examples.
 It has been shown that this can be